 The company owns a different portfolio of brands, distributed internationally through both e-commerce and retail channels.

-Estée Lauder marketing strategy
+Estée Lauder marketing strategy for China

 The company’s success is related to initiatives taken by the beauty company, which involves a marked shift in the group’s target market toward a younger demographic.